oagboghi2/Bossggle-Word-Game/README.md

 - [ ] Pressing the "Reset" button clears the word, all selected letters, and generates a new set of letters on the board.

 #### Stage 4
-- [ ] Submitted words are added to the left in reverse chronological order (last word submitted is at the top).
+- [x ] Submitted words are added to the left in reverse chronological order (last word submitted is at the top).
 - [x ] Submitted words are awarded 9 points per letter.
 - [x ] Any word / combination of characters is allowed.
 There is no validation.
 - [x ] Players start with a score of 0.